 The Baker Institute offers an internship program designed to provide Rice University undergraduate students with public policy experience and exposure to a nonprofit think tank environment.

-The Mexico Center offers Rice undergraduate students research or administrative internship opportunities.
-Research interns work directly with institute fellows and scholars on critical policy issues in Mexico.
+The Center for the United States and Mexico offers Rice undergraduate students research or administrative internship opportunities.
+Research interns work directly with institute fellows and scholars on critical policy issues to the U.S.-Mexico relationship.
 Interns work with senior staff in a professional office environment, providing essential support in a security-sensitive setting.

-For more general information about internship opportunities with the Mexico Center, contact Lisa Guaqueta at email@example.com.
+For more general information about internship opportunities with the center, contact Lisa Guáqueta at email@example.com.

 For information about internship opportunities at the Baker Institute, visit www.bakerinstitute.org/students.